Current Washington Mortgage Rates

 ARMs are often a good choice for borrowers who expect to move or refinance in a few years, so they don't need to lock in a rate for three decades, as you would with a 30-year fixed-rate loan.
 They're also common on high-value mortgages for borrowers who want to minimize their loan payments.

 Home Equity Loans

 Home equity loans often have low closing costs and, depending on the amount borrowed, can be paid off more rapidly than first mortgage debt.
-Relative to refinance mortgages, home equity loans generally have higher interest rates.
+Relative to home purchase or refinance mortgages, home equity loans generally have higher interest rates.

 Another type of home equity loan is the home equity line of credit, or HELOC.
 This is like a credit card secured by your home equity that you can borrow against as you wish, up to a certain limit.
 HELOCs have adjustable rates during the draw period when you can borrow against them, but sometimes can be converted to a fixed-rate when it comes time to repay the loan principle.